Murchison Falls National Park

-Murchison Falls National Park.
-Situated in the northwest of Uganda, Murchison falls national park is the biggest national park and one of the natural wonders found in Uganda.
+Murchison falls national park is the biggest national park in the northwest of Uganda, and one of the natural wonders found in Uganda.
 The name Murchison was given by Sir Samuel baker during his expeditions in the 19th century.
 Murchison falls national park was established in 1952, located in the north western part of Uganda but spreading further inland from the shores of Lake Albert, around the Victoria Nile and up to the karuma falls.
 The park occupies a total area of 3893km2 (1503 sq. ml).
 This is 289 sq. mi of Bugungu wildlife reserve and 280 sq. mi of karuma wildlife reserve form all together the Murchison falls conservation area.
 The park is also bisected by the Victoria Nile from east to west for a distance of about 115 kilometers.

 The park is not only the most visited spots in Uganda but in the entire African continent.
 An adventure in east Africa calls for a trip to Murchison falls for an exceptional ad memorable experience.
-Besides its wildlife, the park consists of vast savannah grasslands and great forest like Budongo where chimp tracking is done the most.
-There is plenty to keep you busy during your visit to Murchison falls national park where you can further enjoy seeing the white rhinos at the ziwa rhino sanctuary which was built close to the park.
+Besides its wildlife, the park consists of vast savannah grasslands and great forest like Budongo where chimp tracking is common.
+There is plenty to keep you busy during your visit to Murchison falls national park where you can further enjoy seeing the white rhinos at the ziwa rhino sanctuary which is close to the park.

 Accessing the park.

-Murchison falls national park can be accessed easily since it’s just a 5 hours’ drive by road using the Kampala- Masindi route or Kampala- karuma – Pakwach route.
+Murchison falls national park is just a 5 hours’ drive by road using the Kampala- Masindi route or Kampala- karuma – Pakwach route.
 From Entebbe international airport, you can either stay overnight in Kampala or take a ride to the park depending on the time your flight arrives.
 Alternatively, you can access Murchison falls from its airstrips within the national park such as Pakuba airfield and Bugungu airstrip.
 There are domestic and Charter flights available to this national park which are organized by aero link and Fly Uganda.

 Visiting Murchison falls

 Viewing wildlife can be enjoyed during the game drives in the delta, the southern sector and buligi peninsular.
-The delta is known for the biggest chances of seeing lions prey as they go drink water, buligi peninsular which is a triangle of grass land has plenty of animals like elephants, antelopes, buffalos, giraffes among others and for the southern part of Murchison falls national park which is known as the heart of Murchison is covered by bush and forest, a delightful tract of savanna rolls down to the river from the Rabongo road in the very center of the park.
-Animals like Uganda kobs, elephants, lions, hippos, hartebeest, Nile crocodiles, hippos among others will be seen on the river banks of the Nile.
+The delta has the biggest chances of seeing lions prey as they go drink water.
+Buligi peninsular which is a triangle of grass land has plenty of animals like elephants, antelopes, buffalos, giraffes among others.
+For the southern part of Murchison falls national park which is the heart of Murchison has bush and forest.
+There is a delightful tract of savanna rolls down to the river from the Rabongo road in the very center of the park.
+Animals like Uganda kobs, elephants, lions, hippos, hartebeest, Nile crocodiles, hippos among others are also on the river banks of the Nile.

 Birding in Murchison falls national park.

 Therefore; the best time to visit Murchison falls national park is from December to February since the weather is mild during this time of the year.
-The other time of the year is from June to September, the peak season of the year however, the park will be crowded during this time of the year.
+The other time of the year is from June to September, the peak season of the year.
+However, the park will be crowdy during this time of the year.
 Alternatively, you can also visit the park during the low seasons since it’s rainy during this time.
 This is from the months of March to May and October to November.

-For any inquiries, please don’t hesitate to contact Pamoja tours and travel company, a reliable tour company that has professional tour guides and operators, drivers, consultants who are up to date with all information about safaris and booking, when it comes to organizing trips, we offer some of the most legit and safe trips to any part of east Africa.
+For any inquiries, please don’t hesitate to contact Pamoja tours and travel company.
+We are a reliable tour company that has professional tour guides and operators, drivers, and consultants.
+Also, we are up to date with all information about safaris and booking.
+When it comes to organizing trips, we offer some of the most legit and safe trips.
 Please contact us for any information and any need for help, we are always available to help.